testflows/TestFlows-Stash/README.md

 # [TestFlows.com Open-Source Software Testing Framework] Stash

-**The `testflows.stash` module is still work in progress and is currently under development.
-Please use it only for reference.**

 # Why

 Allows to stash values or files that are generated during test program execution